stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2023 Domestic payments and deposits.md

 As the ÍST {{spec_id}} owes much of its core to the NextGenPSD2 framework, the terms found in the OpenAPI specification and this document may reflect that background.
 Some of the main definitions are included here for context.

 - **Payment Services Directive 2** (**PSD2**) was instituted by the European Parliament as EU 2015/2366 [@EU2015/2366] and meant to further open up payment services on the internal EEA market.
 It was introduced to Iceland law through act no. 2021/114 [@IS2021/114].
 PSD2 contains regulations of new services to be operated by so-called Third-Party Payment Service Providers on behalf of a Payment Service User, by leveraging Strong Customer Authentication.
-Due to the lineage connecting PSD2 with IOBWS v3.0, the main terms are described:
+Due to the lineage connecting PSD2 with IOBWS v{{ts_version}}, the main terms are described:
   - **Account Information Service Provider** (**AISP**) are *TPPs* with permission to connect to a transaction account and use the information to provide a **Account Information Services** (**AIS**) as defined in article 67 of EU 2015/2366 [@EU2015/2366].
   - **Confirmation of the Availability of Funds Service** is used by Payment Instrument Issuing Service Provider (PIISP) TPP as defined by article 65 of EU 2015/2366 [@EU2015/2366].
   - **Payment Initiation Service Provider** (**PISP**) can, given customers' consent, initiate payments and transactions on their behalf from their bank account, thereby providing **Payment Initiation Service** (**PIS**) as defined by article 66 of EU 2015/2366 [@EU2015/2366].